Blog →

 There are some workarounds native to Gmail that can help with scenarios when you need to add notes to Gmail or collaborate with others without creating a mess of FW: chains.

-We'll cover four options native to Gmail and one third-party option that makes it easy to add notes, comments for your team, attachments, tasks, and more without going forward or jumping through hoops.
+We'll cover 5 (and a half) options native to Gmail and one third-party option that makes it easy to add notes, comments for your team, attachments, tasks, and more without forwarding or jumping through hoops.

 Gmail notes are a feature that allows you to save notes and attach them to specific emails.
 This can be useful if you need to remember something important about an email thread, or if you want to keep track of something related to the email.